 Whether you’re coming to Thailand for a never-leave-the-resort beach vacation, city-sightseeing or a top-to-bottom exploration – at most, you need to pack just 5 pairs of shoes to wear in Thailand.
-But first – avoid these two common mistakes.
+Some links below contain affiliates.
+Enjoy!

 #1.
 Flip-flops or slip-on sandals

 Which sandals are best for Thailand?